 The signal corps ensures information system–based communications within the Army on operations and during exercises.
 Signal corps forces are among the first troops in theatre, moving in at the beginning of an operation and employing their personnel and state-of-the-art technology to provide the telecommunications and data communications the Army requires.

 The task of all signal corps personnel is to transmit information with as little delay as possible and in a quick and targeted manner and thus to contribute to mission success.
 For (voice) telecommunications as well as for teleprinter, fax and data communications, the signal corps employs landline telecommunications networks along with radio and radio relay communications as well as satellite communications.
-The signallers’ core task is to establish the communications and information network of the German Army within bi- and multinational formations of NATO during training, exercises and operations in Germany and abroad.
+The signallers’ core task is to establish the communications and information network of the German Army within bi- and multinational formations of NATONorth Atlantic Treaty Organization during training, exercises and operations in Germany and abroad.

 Element of a Multinational Formation